paritytech/soketto/RELEASING.md

    git push --tags
    ```

-9. Merge the release branch back to develop so that we keep hold of any changes that we made there.
+9. Merge the release branch back to develop so that we keep track of any changes that we made there.